vectordotdev/vector/docs/specs/component.md

 #### BytesReceived

-*Sources* MUST emit a `BytesReceived` event immediately after receiving bytes from the upstream source, before the creation of a Vector event.
-The following telemetry MUST be included:
+*Sources* MUST emit a `BytesReceived` event immediately after receiving bytes from the upstream source and before the creation of a Vector event.

+* Properties
+  * `byte_size`
+    * For UDP, TCP, and Unix protocols, the total number of bytes received from the socket excluding the delimiter.
+    * For HTTP-based protocols, the total number of bytes in the HTTP body, as represented by the `Content-Length` header.
+    * For files, the total number of bytes read from the file excluding the delimiter.
+  * `protocol` - The protocol used to send the bytes (i.e., `tcp`, `udp`, `unix`, `http`, `https`, `file`, etc.)
+  * `address` - If relevant, the bound address that the bytes were received from.
+For HTTP, this MUST be the host and path only, excluding the query string.
+  * `path` - If relevant, the HTTP path, excluding query strings.
+  * `socket` - If relevant, the socket number that bytes were received from.
+  * `remote_address` - If relevant, the remote IP address of the upstream client.
+  * `file` - If relevant, the absolute path of the file.
 * Metrics
-   * MUST increment the `bytes_in_total` counter by the number of bytes received.
+  * MUST increment the `received_bytes_total` counter by the defined value with the defined properties as metric tags.
-     * If received over the HTTP then the `http_path` tag must be set.
 * Logging
-   * MUST log a `Bytes received.` message at the `trace` level with no rate limiting.
+  * MUST log a `{byte_size} bytes received.` message at the `trace` level with the defined properties as structured data.
+It MUST NOT be rate limited.

 #### EventsRecevied

 *All components* MUST emit an `EventsReceived` event immediately after creating or receiving one or more Vector events.

+* Properties
+  * `quantity` - The quantity of Vector events.
+  * `byte_size` - The cumulative byte size of all events in JSON representation.
 * Metrics
-   * MUST increment the `events_in_total` counter by the number of events received.
+  * MUST increment the `received_events_total` counter by the defined `quantity` property with the other properties as metric tags.
-   * MUST increment the `event_bytes_in_total` counter by the cumulative byte size of the events in JSON representation.
+  * MUST increment the `received_event_bytes_total` counter by the defined `byte_size` property with the other properties as metric tags.
 * Logging
-   * MUST log a `{count} events received.` message at the `trace` level with no rate limiting.
+  * MUST log a `{quantity} events received.` message at the `trace` level with the defined properties as structured data.
+It MUST NOT be rate limited.

-#### EventsProcessed
+#### EventsSent

-*All components* MUST emit an `EventsProcessed` event processing an event, before the event is encoded and sent downstream.
+*All components* MUST emit an `EventsSent` event immediately before sending the event down stream.
+This should happen before any transmission preparation, such as encoding.

+* Properties
+  * `quantity` - The quantity of Vector events.
+  * `byte_size` - The cumulative byte size of all events in JSON representation.
 * Metrics
-   * MUST increment the `events_in_total` counter by 1.
+  * MUST increment the `sent_events_total` counter by the defined value with the defined properties as metric tags.
-   * MUST increment the `event_bytes_in_total` counter by the event's byte size in JSON representation.
+  * MUST increment the `sent_event_bytes_total` counter by the event's byte size in JSON representation.
 * Logging
+  * MUST log a `{quantity} events sent.` message at the `trace` level with the defined properties as structured data.
+It MUST NOT be rate limited.

+#### BytesSent

+*Sinks* MUST emit a `BytesSent` event immediately after sending bytes to the downstream target regardless if the transmission was successful or not.

+* Properties
+  * `byte_size`
+    * For UDP, TCP, and Unix protocols, the total number of bytes placed on the socket excluding the delimiter.
+    * For HTTP-based protocols, the total number of bytes in the HTTP body, as represented by the `Content-Length` header.
+    * For files, the total number of bytes written to the file excluding the delimiter.
+  * `protocol` - The protocol used to send the bytes (i.e., `tcp`, `udp`, `unix`, `http`, `http`, `file`, etc.)
+  * `endpoint` - If relevant, the endpoint that the bytes were sent to.
+For HTTP, this MUST be the host and path only, excluding the query string.
+  * `file` - If relevant, the absolute path of the file.
+* Metrics
+  * MUST increment the `bytes_in_total` counter by the defined value with the defined properties as metric tags.
+* Logging
-   * MUST log a `Event received.` message at the `trace` level with no rate limiting.
+  * MUST log a `{byte_size} bytes received.` message at the `trace` level with the defined properties as structured data.
+It MUST NOT be rate limited.

-#### EventsSent

-*All components* MUST emit an `EventsSent` event processing an event, before the event is encoded and sent downstream.

 #### Error

+*All components* MUST emit error events when an error occurs, and errors MUST be named with an `Error` suffix.
+For example, the `socket` source emits a `SocketReceiveError` representing any error that occurs while receiving data off of the socket.

+This specification does list a standard set of errors that components must implement since errors are specific to the component.

+* Properties
+  * `error` - The string representation of the error.
+  * `stage` - The stage at which the error occured.
+MUST be one of `receiving`, `processing`, `sending`.
+* Metrics
+  * MUST increment the `errors_total` counter by 1 with the defined properties as metric tags.
+  * MUST increment the `events_discarded_total` counter by the number of Vector events discarded if the error resulted in discarding (dropping) events.

 [high user experience expectations]: https://github.com/timberio/vector/blob/master/docs/USER_EXPERIENCE_DESIGN.md
 [Pull request #8383]: https://github.com/timberio/vector/pull/8383/